MagnaCapax/mcxTemplate/tools/README.md

   system, and compress the result on the local machine.
 * `templateAssemble.php` – Stage a remote system into a local workspace, bundle the templating engine, and package the combination as a template.
-* `packageLiveSystem.php` – Compatibility shim that forwards to
-  `templateAssemble.php` for legacy automation still invoking the old name.
 * `lib/packageCommon.php` – Internal helper library shared by the tooling.
 You rarely invoke it directly, but all scripts depend on its checks and path-handling helpers.